can-lehmann/owlkettle/docs/internals.md

 If no adder is specified, `Widget`s will always be added using the `add` adder.
 Otherwise the adder defined by the pragma annotation will be used.

 ### **Hooks**

+Hooks are a concept introduced by owlkettle that allows you to execute code throughout a widget's lifecycle, or when an action on one of its fields occurs.

+Most hooks are defined only for Widgets, some are defined for both and `property` is only available as a hook for fields.

+The available hooks are:
+  - (W) beforeBuild     : Executed only once before the `WidgetState` is created.
+  - (WF) build           : Executed once after `WidgetState` is instantiated from `Widget`.
+Default values have not yet been applied and will overwrite any values set within this hook.
+  - (W) afterBuild      : Executed only once after the `WidgetState` was created.
+Is executed *after* all default values have been applied.
+  - (W) connectEvents   : Only relevant for renderables.
+Executed every time a callback is supposed to be attached to the underlying GTK widget.
+It defines how to do so.
+  - (W) disconnectEvents: Only relevant for renderables.
+Executed every time a callback is supposed to be removed from the underlying GTK widget.
+It defines how to do so.
+  - (WF) update         : Executed every time `WidgetState` is updated by `Widget`.
+  - (F) property        : Executed every time the hook-field changed its value in both the update and build phases.
+  - (F) read            : Used in `Dialog`.
+Executes every time the state of the underlying GTK-Widget changes.

+W: Can act as hook for Widgets
+F: Can act as hook for fields

+All hooks have implicit access to a variable called `state`, which contains the `WidgetState`-instance of your particular widget.

+With the exception of `read`, all hooks also have implicit access to a variable called `widget`, which is the `Widget` instance.

+#### Build-Hook
+The intended usecase for build-hooks is writing custom-constructors (read: procs that fill the widget's `State`)

+# TODO: Finish writing this

+### **Custom CSS**

 # TODO: Write this